Mastoureh Ardalan: Legacy

-Her 200th birthday was celebrated recently in a festival in Hewler (Erbil), in the Iraqi Kurdistan region, where her statue was unveiled in a ceremony.
+Her 200th birthday was celebrated recently in a festival in Erbil, in the Iraqi Kurdistan region, where her statue was unveiled in a ceremony.
 A conference was held on the works of Mastoureh in Erbil from 11 to 15 December 2005.
 Over one hundred scientific and cultural figures from across the world attended the congress in Iraqi Kurdistan, in which thirty articles in Kurdish, Persian, English, and Arabic were presented about the life and works of Mastoureh Ardalan.
 In addition, several of her works were published by the organizers in Persian and Kurdish during the congress.

 A statue of Ardalan by Iranian sculptor Hadi Zia-dini now stands in Sanandaj, Iran.